-This module was developed as part of the California Department of Education/Child Development Division School-Age Training Project and was revised in 2017 to incorporate specific language, examples and tips for summer and year-round learning programs and revised in 2019 to incorporate language to support mental health and wellness.
+This module was developed as part of the California Department of Education/Child Development Division School-Age Training Project, was revised in 2017 to incorporate specific language, examples and tips for summer and year-round learning programs and revised in 2019 to incorporate language to support mental health and wellness.

 In this training participants will:

 - Explore the foundational components of authentic relationships and relationship-building.

 - Identify personal and societal biases that may prohibit the development of authentic relationships.

 - Practice foundational skills to support building authentic relationships with families.

 - Explore opportunities to implement and strengthen relationship building skills.

 Participants will explore the foundational tenants of building authentic relationships.

 Our biases can be a barrier to building relationships with families.
 Participants will explore how to account and address their biases to overcome this barrier.